erik78se/layer-minecraft/README.md

 # Overview
 [Minecraft] is the ever so popular game.
 This charm deploys a stand alone minecraft server for you.

-You have to download the [server jar] first, which when you attach as a resource.
+You have to download the [server jar] first, which you attach as a resource.

+The server needs about 2GB ram and 2 cpus to be happy (might need more).

 # Usage